CumulusNetworks/docs/content/cumulus-vx/Development-Environments/Vagrant-and-Libvirt-with-KVM-or-QEMU.md

     {{%notice note%}}

-    <span style="color: #222222;"> `libvirt` versions 1.2.20 or higher
+`libvirt` versions 1.2.20 or higher have native support for the UDP tunnels,
-    have native support for the UDP tunnels, which are used for the point-to-point links in VM simulation. </span>
+    which are used for the point-to-point links in VM simulation.

     {{%/notice%}}